Hyperbolic Spin Liquids

 Hyperbolic analogs of prototypical interacting Hamiltonians such as the quantum Ising, XY, and Heisenberg models~\cite{daniska2016,daniska2018,gotz2024} and the Bose~\cite{Zhu:2021} and Fermi~\cite{Gluscevich:2023,gluscevich2023b,gotz2024} Hubbard models have been studied recently using mean-field theory, spin-wave theory, and quantum Monte Carlo (QMC).
 However, the ability of such methods to reliably capture the bulk properties of hyperbolic lattices must be critically assessed.
 For example, finite $\{10,3\}$ lattices display a low-energy density of states (DOS) that appears semimetallic~\cite{Gluscevich:2023,gotz2024}, but the thermodynamic-limit DOS is known to be finite~\cite{Mosseri:2023}, with important consequences for many-body physics.
 Thus, even numerically exact methods such as QMC may suffer from unusually severe finite-size effects in the hyperbolic context.
 This motivates a search for exactly solvable models, to not only discover interesting emergent phenomena but also benchmark approximate many-body theories of hyperbolic lattices.

 Here, we introduce for the first time an exactly solvable model of strongly correlated spins on hyperbolic lattices (Fig.~\ref{main:fig:model}).
 Our model generalizes Kitaev's honeycomb lattice model~\cite{Kitaev:2006} to $\{p,3\}$ lattices and can be solved exactly for any even $p\:{\geq}\:8$.
-Although the Kitaev model can be generalized to arbitrary 3-coordinated graphs, exact solvability does not immediately follow.
-First, a 3-edge coloring of the graph must exist and be explicitly constructed, which is in general an NP-complete problem~\cite{stockmeyer1973}.
+Although the Kitaev model can be generalized to arbitrary three-coordinated graphs, exact solvability does not immediately follow.
+First, a three-edge coloring of the graph must exist and be explicitly constructed, which is in general an NP-complete problem~\cite{stockmeyer1973}.
 Second, even with conserved plaquette fluxes~\cite{Kitaev:2006}, the flux optimization problem is generically hard because of the exponential growth of flux configurations with system size.
-While Lieb's lemma~\cite{Lieb:1994,Lieb:1993,Macris:1996,Jaffe:2013,Chesi:2013} can simplify the problem if reflection symmetries are present, to the difference of Euclidean lattices, non-crystalline structures typically possess at most finitely many such symmetries, thus exponentially many flux configurations must still be sampled numerically~\cite{Cassella:2023,Kim:2024}.
+While Lieb's lemma~\cite{Lieb:1994,Lieb:1993,Macris:1996,Jaffe:2013,Chesi:2013} can simplify the problem if reflection symmetries are present, unlike Euclidean lattices, noncrystalline structures typically possess at most finitely many such symmetries, thus exponentially many flux configurations must still be sampled numerically~\cite{Cassella:2023,Kim:2024}.
 Here, we resolve both issues by exploiting the space-group symmetries of hyperbolic lattices~\cite{Maciejko:2021,Boettcher:2022,Chen:2023b}.
-First, infinitely many non-Euclidean reflection symmetries allow us to simultaneously solve the 3-edge coloring problem \emph{and} determine the ground-state flux configuration analytically.
+First, infinitely many non-Euclidean reflection symmetries allow us to simultaneously solve the three-edge coloring problem \emph{and} determine the ground-state flux configuration analytically.
 Second, the (noncommutative) translation symmetry enables us to efficiently approximate the thermodynamic limit via hyperbolic band theory (HBT)~\cite{Maciejko:2021,Maciejko:2022,Lenggenhager:2023}.
 We study the model at zero temperature on the $\{8,3\}$ lattice and find two gapped topological phases: a $\mathbb{Z}_2$ spin liquid with Abelian anyons, and a chiral spin liquid with non-Abelian anyons and chiral Majorana edge modes.
-At a single point in the phase diagram, we also find a gapless spin liquid that---unlike Kitaev's Dirac spin liquid~\cite{Kitaev:2006}---is compressible, with a finite low-energy DOS dominated by non-Abelian Bloch states~\cite{Maciejko:2022}.
+Around the isotropic point in the phase diagram, we also find a Majorana metal which---unlike Kitaev's Dirac spin liquid~\cite{Kitaev:2006}---has a finite low-energy DOS dominated by non-Abelian Bloch states~\cite{Maciejko:2022}.